adamgreig/stm32ral/README.md

 yourself (for instance, because an interrupt will only fire after you are done initialising the peripheral and don't access it thereafter, or because you use your own mutex to ensure exclusive access, etc).

+The `nosync` feature removes all the synchronisation methods described above and leaves only unsafe access, reducing overhead and permitting some higher level crate to provide its own safe access guarantees without having to take every peripheral at runtime.

 ## Contributing